Tracking all your investments across multiple channels can be a nuisance.

 - It’s designed for Canadians by Canadians.
 That’s the shortcoming of generic budget-tracking apps like Mint and other portfolio trackers that aren’t available in Canada.
 Since its Canadian-focused, it connects with most—if not all—financial institutions, so there won’t be any major gaps in your investment and financial information.

 - It combines portfolio-tracking with wealth-tracking.
-Most wealth trackers that offer portfolio tracking don’t offer the detailed overview and control over each of your holdings, but Wealthica does.
+Most wealth trackers that offer portfolio tracking don’t offer a detailed overview and control over each of your holdings, but Wealthica does.
 And the best part is that it combines different brokerage accounts, including the ones you have cryptocurrencies in, for a detailed picture of your portfolio.

 - It allows you to track the budget and net worth of your family as a whole.